appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 }}
 ```

 4. Back on the canvas, drop a Button widget near the table.
-Update its label to "Save All", or whatever else you'd like.
+Update its label to "Save All" or whatever else you'd like.
 5. In the button's **onClick** event, configure it to execute the Update Many query.
 Use either the dropdown menu or code:

 ```javascript